Meadowlarke/Bibliography/Bibliography.md

 > p.
 24: Convention and originality.

+##### Liszt, Franz. _Reminiscences de Don Juan: Oper von  Mozart._ 1843.

+mm.
+1: Liszt begins with the theme of the statue.

 ##### Long, Michael.
 "Symbol and Ritual in Josquin's 'Missa Di Dadi.'" _Journal of the American Musicological Society_ 42, no. 1 (1989): 1-22.